AntonovAlexander/activecore/README.md

 ActiveCore is a framework that demonstrates original hardware designing concept based on "Micro-Language IP" (MLIP) cores.

-MLIP core is a hardware generator that provides custom synthesizable execution core associated with certain microarchitectural template.
-Selective functions of the microarchitecture are exposed for design-time programming, with scheduling, communication and synchronization "services" of the microarchitecture manageable using MLIP-specific API.
+MLIP core is a hardware generator that provides custom synthesizable execution kernel associated with certain microarchitectural template.
+Selective functions of the microarchitecture are exposed for design-time behavioral-style programming, with scheduling, communication and synchronization "services" of the microarchitecture manageable using MLIP-specific API.
 I.e., each MLIP core offers custom computational model that reflects computational process organization inside a hardware microarchitecture.

 MLIP core approach serves as an intermediate solution for codification of custom microarchitectures between configurable IP cores with fixed functionality and general-purpose HW design tools: